SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/working-with-grids.md

 ---
 uid: help-en-screen-designer-grid
 title: Working with grids
-description: How to add and populate tables in a layout using the Screen Designer in Settings and maintenance.
+description: How to add and populate grids in a layout using the Screen Designer in Settings and maintenance.
 keywords: ui, screen, customization, grid, table
 author: Bergfrid Dias
-date: 09.04.2024
+date: 09.23.2024
 version: 10
 topic: howto
 language: en